-This package is a West Midlands-wide programme and will enable those who otherwise would not benefit from the existing cycling network and infrastructure investments to take advantage of the interventions to support long term behaviour change and confidence around cycling.
+This package will enable those who otherwise would not benefit from the existing cycling network and infrastructure investments to take advantage of the interventions to support long term behaviour change and confidence around cycling.
 This initiative aims to reduce the existing gap in inequality through targeting 1-3% of people living in the most deprived communities in the West Midlands and providing them with support services such as training (for both adults and children) and an inclusive cycling offer.